grafana/grafana/docs/sources/datasources/postgres.md

 `Max idle`         | The maximum number of connections in the idle connection pool, default `2` (Grafana v5.4+).
 `Max lifetime`     | The maximum amount of time in seconds a connection may be reused, default `14400`/4 hours (Grafana v5.4+).
 `Version`          |Determines which functions are available in the query builder (only available in Grafana 5.3+).
 `TimescaleDB`      |A time-series database built as a PostgreSQL extension.
-If enabled, Grafana uses `time_bucket` in the `$__timeGroup` macro to display TimescaleDB specific aggregate functions in the query builder (only available in Grafana 5.3+).
+When enabled, Grafana uses `time_bucket` in the `$__timeGroup` macro to display TimescaleDB specific aggregate functions in the query builder (only available in Grafana 5.3+).

 ### Min time interval